-7Be patient then, beloved, until the coming of the Lord.
-See how the sower $\frac{10.1}{Heb}$ 10:36 waits for the precious fruits of the earth, looking forward patiently to the autumn ^{11:14} and spring rains.
-8You also be patient 4:26 and do not lose heart, because the 1Thes Lord's coming is near.
+In our countries money destroys hope in the Christian meaning of the word; life is considered as a fortune to be enjoyed by oneself, without accepting responsibilities, beginning with the transmission of life.
+Far removed from us, sower waits for the precious fruits of the earth, looking forward, patiently, to the autumn and spring rains.
+8You, also, be patient, and do not lose heart, because the Lord's coming is near.